MangoAKH/DevOpsMidterms_Hernandez-Reyes-Pagdanganan-Reyes/README.md

 📂 Supported Image File Types

-The application only processes the following image formats:
+The application only processes the following image and animated formats:
+  • .jpg
+  • .jpeg
+  • .png
+  • .gif
+  • .webp
-  • jpg
+  • .bmp
-  • jpeg
+  • .tiff
-  • png
+  • .tif
 Any other file types will be ignored automatically.